GravityI/neploid/README.md

 ## Contributing

-These are discontinued projects until further notice.
+These are discontinued projects.
 Feel free to use them as a base for your own projects and hit me up if you need any advice.

 ## Contact